DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/interface.rst

 =================

 The Vision Interface has some variables and functions to communicate between **Vision** and robot.
-This interface should be able to communicate with different type of robots, no matter what language the robot is scrpting in.
+This interface should be able to communicate with different type of robots, no matter what language the robot is scripting in.

 These are the examples: